rtous/edcav/mysql/README.md

 And take notice of the root password.

-### A1.3 Create a non-root user and a database
+### Create a non-root user and a database

-By default you cannot access the server with the root user using MySQL Workbench.
-So you need to perform the following step using the command-line client.
-If your installed MySQL with Docker let's execute:
+Let's execute:

 	docker exec -it drcav1 mysql -uroot -p

-In case you installed MySQL without Docker then you just execute in the terminal (for both Linux and Windows):

-	mysql -u root -p

 Once you see the client's "mysql>" prompt type:

-	mysql>ALTER USER 'root'@'localhost' IDENTIFIED BY 'edcav';
+	mysql>ALTER USER 'root'@'localhost' IDENTIFIED BY 'drcav';
-	mysql>CREATE DATABASE IF NOT EXISTS edcav1;
+	mysql>CREATE DATABASE IF NOT EXISTS drcav1;
-	mysql>CREATE USER 'edcav1'@'%' IDENTIFIED BY 'edcav';
+	mysql>CREATE USER 'drcav1'@'%' IDENTIFIED BY 'drcav';
-	mysql>GRANT ALL PRIVILEGES ON edcav1.* to 'edcav1'@'%';
+	mysql>GRANT ALL PRIVILEGES ON drcav1.* to 'drcav1'@'%';
 	mysql>exit;

-### A1.4 Connect with MySQL Workbench
+### Connect with MySQL Workbench

 Launch MySQL Workbench and connect to the server:

 ![alt text](mysqlworkbench_docker.png "MySQL Workbench")

-You can now jump to section 4.